 Alfalfa is also an excellent cover crop, helping to prevent soil erosion and improve soil health.
 It has a deep root system that can help to break up compacted soils, improving water infiltration and reducing runoff.
 In addition, lucerne can be used as a green manure, providing organic matter and nutrients to the soil as it decomposes.

 However, alfalfa is not without its challenges.
-The alfalfa weevil is a common pest that can cause significant damage to alfalfa crops.
+The alfalfa weevil is a common pest that can cause significant damage to the crops.
 Farmers must be vigilant in monitoring their crops and taking appropriate measures to control infestations.

 Lucerne is a highly versatile and valuable crop that plays an important role in modern agriculture.
 Its use as livestock feed and its role in sustainable farming practices make it a key component of many farming operations.